-Retired President – AT&T Alabama
+Retired President, AT&T Alabama

 Fred McCallum was born and raised in Florence, Alabama.
-He earned his Bachelor of Science Degree from Auburn University, and his law degree from the University of Alabama.
+He earned his bachelor’s degree from Auburn University and his law degree from the University of Alabama.
 He began his career in Birmingham, Alabama with the law firm of Lange, Simpson, Robinson and Somerville, and joined South Central Bell in 1987.
-He enjoyed a 30 year career with South Central Bell, BellSouth, and AT&T, retiring on August 1, 2017 - having served as President - AT&T Alabama for the last 9 years of his career.
+He enjoyed a 30-year career with South Central Bell, BellSouth and AT&T, retiring on August 1, 2017, having served as AT&T Alabama president for the last nine years of his career.

 Fred has been recognized for his dedication to community service as the recipient of the A.G.
 Gaston Award by the A.G.
-Gaston Conference, the Significant Sig award, which recognizes Sigma Chi fraternity alumni members whose achievements in their fields of endeavor have brought honor and prestige to the fraternity, the Brotherhood and Sisterhood Award from the National Conference for Community and Justice, and the 2015 Governor Bob Riley’s Building A Better Alabama award from the Business Council of Alabama.
+Gaston Conference, the Significant Sig award (which recognizes Sigma Chi fraternity alumni members whose achievements in their fields of endeavor have brought honor and prestige to the fraternity), the Brotherhood and Sisterhood Award from the National Conference for Community and Justice, and the 2015 Governor Bob Riley’s Building A Better Alabama award from the Business Council of Alabama.

-Fred is married to Connie McCallum and they have two sons.Will, a graduate of UNC Chapel Hill, and Grant, a graduate of Auburn University.
-He belongs to Trinity United Methodist Church in Homewood, Alabama and enjoys playing golf, and travel in his spare time.
+Fred is married to Connie McCallum and they have two sons: Will, a graduate of UNC-Chapel Hill and Grant, a graduate of Auburn University.
+He belongs to Trinity United Methodist Church in Homewood, Alabama and enjoys playing golf and traveling in his spare time.